withgraphite/demo-app/readme.md

 - Create and manage a feature flag system
 - Implement caching mechanisms / build settings such that you don't affect cold start.

-Alternitely, [Screenplay](https://screenplay.dev) does this all for you!
+Alternatively, [Screenplay](https://screenplay.dev) does this all for you!
 If you're interested, please feel free to reach out.

 ## Copyright